horia141/horia141.github.io/_posts/2015-08-31-tabletests.markdown

 Under the hood, the library generates a version of `test_parse_bin` for each test case.
 Therefore the code that gets executed looks like the first version rather than the second.
 We still get all the goodness of independent tests and boilerplate-free development, without having to develop it ourselves.
 Finally, the test runner is going to show one entry for each test case, which will keep us hooked on writing them.

-Usage should be straightforward and surprise free.
+The usage should be straightforward and surprise free.
 For more info, tune in to the next [post][how-tabletest-works] in the series.

+Anyhow, this is it for now.

 [tabletest]: https://github.com/horia141/tabletest
 [tabletest3]: https://github.com/horia141/tabletest3